Curriculum-Adapted Robust Reinforcement Learning for UAV Deconfliction in Adversarial Environments: Results and Discussion

 \subsection{Distributional Adaptation}

 The action-robust RL model with $\alpha = 0.1$ demonstrates the least catastrophic forgetting among robust frameworks, making it the preferred choice for adapting agents and adversarial policies against adversarial samples of increasing strength.
 These pre-trained policies are adapted following the procedures outlined in Algorithm \ref{alg:adv_adaptation}, utilizing adversarial samples generated by Algorithm \ref{alg:adv_state}.
+Overall the adaptation across curriculum took close to $8458.97$ seconds which equates to 2.35 hours and the simulation took place in a PC with the GPU NVIDIA RTX A2000 having the processor speed of 2904.0 MHz.
+The computational time, is standard with respective to standard RL algorithm and does not introduce prohibitive computational burden.
+The distribution of the overall wall-clock times across the episodes and the steps across the episodes and are provided in Figure \ref{figure_time_antifragile} and \ref{figure_steps_antifragile} in Appendix \ref{comp_cost}.
 The convergence characteristics for the algorithm governed by Theorem \ref{theorem_main}, is shown in Figure \ref{figure6_antifragile_convergence}.
-As we observe that the algorithm converges at $\epsilon = 5.0$, however in order to ensure generalizability against unseen attacks, we consider the test time model upto $\epsilon = 4.0$.
-To evaluate the forgetting value ${f}^\epsilon_{\pi}$, we compare the antifragile RL agent and adversarial policies under PGD attacks with strengths varying from $\left[ 1.0, 5.0 \right]$ conducted in 10 steps.
-The forgetting value ${f}^\epsilon_{\pi}$ of the antifragile policies is consistently lower than that of the action robust framework with $\alpha = 0.1$, the effect being particularly significant for $\epsilon \in \left( 2.0, 3.0 \right)$ and $\epsilon \in \left( 4.0, 5.0 \right]$.
+During curriculum adaptation, the algorithm maintains stable forgetting values even at high perturbation strengths ($\epsilon=5.0$); however, we conservatively evaluate generalization performance up to $\epsilon = 4.0$ during testing.
+This conservative approach is motivated by two factors.
+First, the curriculum adaptation regime is bounded at adversarial intensities of $\epsilon \leq 4.0$; extrapolating performance beyond this range would expose the policy to distributional shifts for which it has not been regularized.
+Second, test-time behavior is generally expected to remain within the certified robustness envelope established during training.
+While the observed flatter forgetting curve at $\epsilon=5.0$ is encouraging, we cannot conclusively claim reliable generalization at higher perturbation level in the absence of additional theoretical guarantees.
+To evaluate the forgetting value ${f}^\epsilon_{\pi}$, we compare the curriculum adapted RL agent and adversarial policies under PGD attacks with strengths varying from $\left[ 1.0, 5.0 \right]$ conducted in 10 steps.
+The forgetting value ${f}^\epsilon_{\pi}$ of the curriculum adapted policy is consistently lower than that of the action robust framework with $\alpha = 0.1$, the effect being particularly significant for $\epsilon \in \left( 2.0, 3.0 \right)$ and $\epsilon \in \left( 4.0, 5.0 \right]$.
 Using increments of $\Delta \epsilon = 0.25$, four distinct forgetting values are calculated, whose means and standard deviations are depicted in Figure \ref{figure6_forgetting_adaptive_robust}.
 In particular, the domain adaptation framework shows a relative decrease in the mean and standard deviation of ${f}^\epsilon_{\pi}$ compared to the robust case with $\alpha = 0.1$.